sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

  b.
 Know the basics of armored combat marshaling (see Marshal’s Handbook) and conduct themselves safely on the field.
 (Being a warranted armored combat marshal is recommended but not required.)
- Revision date, 21 August, 2006
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 5

-* * * * *

 4. Marshals on the field within the range of siege combat are required to wear eye protection which is sufficient to protect against the missiles in use, such as